 Hannah Star Rogers is curator, with a special emphasis on the intersection of art & science.
+For 2021, she is curating a new version of the exhibition Art’s Work in the Age of Biotechnology, for the University of Pittsburgh which she originally curated for North Carolina State University.
 Her exhibit Making Science Visible: The Photography of Berenice Abbott, received an exhibits prize from the British Society for the History of Science and resulted in an invited lecture at the Smithsonian Archives of American Art.

 More about the exhibitions at: https://hannahstarrogerscurator.wordpress.com/

 Image credit: B. Abbott, Light Through Prism (1958-1961), Cambridge.